Lot4Fun/oceangraph-guide/docs/usage_guide/subsurface_oxygen_maximum.md

 1. Definition and Search Range

-    - The SOM is defined as the local maximum of dissolved oxygen concentration found within the subsurface layer, typically between 50 dbar and 300 dbar.
+    - The SOM is defined as the local maximum of dissolved oxygen concentration found within the subsurface layer, between the mixed layer depth + 5 dbar and 300 dbar.
     - The very shallow layers (e.g., 0–10 dbar) are excluded to avoid the influence of transient surface processes and ensure the detected maximum is truly subsurface.

 2. Identification of Local Maximum